Interacting dark energy model in the brane scenario: A Dynamical System Analysis: Formation of autonomous system in Brane scenario

 as the matter density and thermodynamic pressure.
 The scalar function $V(\phi)$ represents the self interaction potential for the scalar field.
-Now, using (\ref{Energydensity-scalar}) in the conservation equation (\ref{continuity-scalar}) gives the evolution equation for the scalar field as
+Now, using (\ref{Energydensity-scalar}) in the conservation equation (\ref{continuity-scalar}), we have the evolution equation for the scalar field as